JeCheeseSmith/Clash-of-ppdb-s/README.md

 ## Copyright Notice

-We don't own any right to the used artworks in our game (pictures, audio, video, 3D Models).
+We don't own any right to the used artworks in our game (pictures, audio, 3D Models).
 We call upon the educational use of any potentially copyrighted materials.
 Throughout our files and code you may find credits to the original authors. (e.g. see [buildingList](documentation/frontend/buildingList.md))

 ## How to start?